jameshome/mira-light/README.md

 ### Adjuster

-The second rotary encoder, or Adjuster, changes behavior depending on the selected Pattern, allowing each pattern to have one axis of adjustment.
+The second rotary encoder, or Adjuster, changes behavior depending on the selected Pattern, allowing each Pattern to have one axis of adjustment.

 ### Mode Switch